 Our team

-Eloise Littlechild, Co-ordinator
+Eloise Littlechild, Co-ordinator & Art

 I moved to London to study fine art combined media at Chelsea College of Art and Design.
 After graduating I worked internationally as a freelance stylist for brands, magazines, television and music videos.